 The aforementioned system belongs to one of the following categories, depending on the value of ,:

 - overdamped (ζ > 1) The system returns to steady state without oscillating.
 More precisely, the total energy (kinetic + potential) decays exponentially as .

 - critically damped (ζ = 1) The system returns to steady state without oscillating, and there may be transitory periods when it seems to move away from the equilibrium (overshooting).

 - underdamped (ζ < 1) The system oscillates with a slightly different frequency than the undamped case, with amplitude gradually decreasing to zero.

 - extremely overdamped (ζ >> 1) This decay does not depend on the particle mass.
 The system behaves as though the particle had no mass at all.

 How is all this related to gradient-based algorithms?

 As a matter of fact, there is an interesting connection between the damped harmonic oscillator and gradient-based optimization algorithms.
 In fact, we can interpret the problem of optimization as a system in which a particle is falling inside a given potential.

-Using the Taylor expansion of the objective function f around , we get
+Then, using the Taylor expansion of the objective function f around , we can write:

 By plugging this equation into the previous one, in the limit , we obtain the following differential equation: